On arrival you will be met by a private driver and delivered to your Queenstown accommodation.

 Driving distance and time (approximate) for this driving leg is: 350 kms / 217 miles : 4.1 hours

-Leaving the alpine region of Aoraki Mount Cook, you'll travel through the lakeside town of Twizel, then a little further to Omarama - the gliding capital of New Zealand.
+Leaving the alpine region of Aoraki Mt Cook, you'll travel through the lakeside town of Twizel, then a little further to Omarama the gliding capital of New Zealand.
 Continue on over the Lindis Pass, one of New Zealand's highest roads with a summit of 971 metres.
 Arrive in the quaint village of Tarras, then continue on a short way to the historic Bendigo Reserve, one of Otago's original gold mining settlements.

 Follow the road to Cromwell, and keep going through the sheer cliffs of the Kawarau Gorge towards Gibbston, one of New Zealand's premier wine growing regions.
 See the historic Kawarau Bridge where you can bungy jump or relax and watch others take the plunge.
 Approaching Queenstown, the Remarkables mountain range comes into view as you arrive into the adventure capital of New Zealand.

-Hop aboard the Skyline Gondola - the steepest cable car lift in the Southern hemisphere!
+Hop aboard the Skyline Gondola - the steepest cable car lift in the Southern Hemisphere!
 From which you can take in the awe-inspiring views of this spectacular landscape.
 Sit back and relax as you enjoy panoramic views of The Remarkables, Walter Peak, Cecil Peak, Coronet Peak and the magnificent Lake Wakatipu.

 Meals included: Breakfast